Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Standard epic rings are described below.

+### Adamant Law
-**Adamant Law:** The wearer of this ring is constantly sheathed in a *shield of law* effect.
+The wearer of this ring is constantly sheathed in a *shield of law* effect.
 It bestows one negative level on any chaotic creature that puts it on.
 The negative level remains as long as the ring is worn and disappears when the ring is removed.
 This negative level